yyz945947732/gzteacher-auth/README.md

 ## Usage

-Wrap with `Auth.Provider` component to use authorization related components.
+Wrap with `Auth.Provider` component to use.

 ```typescript
 // index.tsx